Follow us on Social Media:

 What did the apostle mean by this?
 Simply that the man must be excommunicated from the assembly since he was unwilling to repent of his sin (1 Corinthians 5:12-13).
 The hope was that he’d eventually be spurred to repentance whereupon he’d be forgiven and warmly welcomed back.
 Thankfully, this is precisely what panned out, as revealed in Paul’s subsequent letter (2 Corinthians 2:6-11).

 Paul was in essence instructing the believers at Corinth to hand the impenitent man over to a Discipline-Intended Trial.
 Nine or ten years later the apostle wrote about handing a couple of other unrepentant believers over to satan so that they’d learn a lesson (1 Timothy 1:20).
-To explain, there are three types of trials that believers will undergo during their pilgrimage on Earth: Self-Inflicted Trials (SITs), Discipline-Intended Trials (DITs) and Maturity-Intended Trials (MITs).
+To explain, there are three types of trials that believers will undergo during their pilgrimage on Earth: Self-Inflicted Trials (SITs), Discipline-Intended Trials (DITs) and Maturing-Intended Trials (MITs).
 Here’s an explanation of each:

 • SITs are obvious: they are the result of one’s own folly, like being injured after wrecking due to reckless driving or suffering physically due to a junk food diet.
 In both cases the person’s travails are not due to some satanic plot, but simply his/her foolish choices.
 The answer to SITs is learning wisdom and applying it.